stephband/midi/README.md

 # MIDI

 MIDI is a hub for receiving, sending and filtering browser MIDI messages, and a library of functions for manipulating them.
-It is optimised for input speed.

 Note: as of June 2015 Chrome has native MIDI support.
 Joy!
 No other browser yet do.